damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 its sole discretion, will determine the manner, method, details and means of performing work under a Statement of Work, but may not subcontract or otherwise delegate its obligations under this Agreement, nor employ any agents or employees to perform such obligations without the prior written consent of GitLab.
-Contributor is expected to provide its own equipment, tools, and other materials at its own expense in performing work under the Statement of Work.

 **3.1 Acceptance or Rejection of Work**.
 Upon Contributor’s submission of the work product, GitLab will, in its sole discretion, accept or reject all or part of the work